Japan History, Language and Culture

 Religion in Japan

 Shintoism and Buddhism are the most common religions (most Japanese follow both religions, although religion does not play a major everyday role in most Japanese lives).
-Marriages are traditionally conducted at Shinto shrines and funerals at Buddhist temples.
-There is a Christian minority.
+Marriages are traditionally conducted at Shinto shrines and funerals at Buddhist temples, as Shintoism sees death as impure.

 Social Conventions in Japan

 Japanese manners and customs are vastly different from those of Western people.
 A strict code of behaviour and politeness is recognised and followed by almost everyone.
 However, Japanese people do not expect visitors to be familiar with all their customs but do expect them to behave formally and politely.

 A straightforward refusal traditionally does not form part of Japanese etiquette, and a vague 'yes' does not always mean 'yes'.
-(The visitor may be comforted to know that confusion caused by non-committal replies occurs between the Japanese themselves.)
+(The visitor may be comforted to know that confusion caused by non-committal replies occurs among Japanese too.)

-When entering a Japanese home or restaurant, shoes must be removed.
+When entering a Japanese home, shoes must be removed.
 Bowing is the customary greeting, but handshaking is becoming more common for business meetings with Westerners.
-The honorific suffix san should be used when addressing all men and women; for instance, Mr Yamada would be addressed as Yamada-san.
+The honorific suffix 'san' should be used when addressing all men and women; for instance, Mr Yamada would be addressed as Yamada-san.

 Table manners are very important, although the Japanese host will be very tolerant towards a visitor.
 However, it is best if visitors familiarise themselves with basic table etiquette and use chopsticks.
 Exchange of gifts is also a common business practice and may take the form of souvenir items such as company pens, ties or high-quality spirits.